Wu Zetian, the only female emperor in Chinese history, has been a figure of fascination and controversy for over a millennium.

 Her use of ruthless tactics and manipulation to gain and maintain power alienated many within the imperial court, and she faced several rebellions and uprisings during her reign.

-Moreover, her decision to proclaim herself emperor was unprecedented and controversial, sparking criticism and opposition from many quarters.
+Moreover, her unprecedented decision to proclaim herself emperor sparked widespread criticism and opposition.

-They claimed that Wu Zetian was too old and sick to rule, and that she had been bewitched by two of her closest advisors, known as the Zhang brothers.
+They claimed that Wu Zetian was too old and sick to rule, and had been 'bewitched' by two of her closest advisers, known as the Zhang brothers.

 Wu Zetian had no choice but to accept the coup, as she had lost the support of most of her ministers, generals, and family members.

-Wu Zetian is remembered as a complex and controversial figure in Chinese history, who made significant contributions to the cultural, economic, and military development of the Tang Dynasty.
+Wu Zetian is remembered as a complex and controversial figure in Chinese history, who made significant contributions to the cultural, economic, and military development of the Tang and Zhou dynasties.

 Her legacy is a subject of ongoing debate among historians and scholars, with some viewing her as a capable and innovative leader who helped to strengthen China's position on the world stage, while others see her as a ruthless and manipulative ruler who used any means necessary to achieve her goals.

-Despite the controversy surrounding her reign, Wu remains a prominent figure in Chinese history and culture, and her story has been the subject of numerous works of literature, film, and other forms of art.
+Despite the controversy surrounding her reign, Wu remains a prominent figure in Chinese history and culture, inspiring numerous works of literature and film.

-In recent years, there has been renewed interest in her life and reign, with many Chinese scholars and public figures seeking to reevaluate her legacy and place her achievements in a broader historical context.
+In recent years, renewed interest in her life and reign has led many Chinese scholars and public figures to reassess her legacy and achievements within a broader historical context.

 Contact via email